 Before you start, think about how you want to watch and share your newly digitized movies.
 The most common digital format is MP4, which is a fantastic, versatile choice that plays nicely on computers, smartphones, and smart TVs.
 When you convert your films, you’ll also need to decide where to store them.
 You can save them to a USB drive, have them put on DVDs, or store them in the cloud for easy sharing with family members near and far.
 Having a clear idea of your preferred format and storage will help you choose a scanner or service that offers exactly what you need.

-Factor in Your Budget and Timeline
+What's Your Budget and Timeline?

 Your budget and how quickly you want the project done will play a big role in your decision.
 Going the DIY route means an upfront investment in a film scanner, which can range from around one hundred to several hundred dollars.
 A professional service, on the other hand, typically charges per reel or per foot of film.
 It’s also important to consider your time.
 Scanning film yourself can be a lengthy process, especially if you have a large collection.
 If you’re looking for a faster, more hands-off approach, sending your films to a trusted service like YesVideo might be the better fit.